JarrydWannenburg/JarrydWannenburg/README.md

 Hi!
 I'm Jarryd.
 I recently graduated from the University of Georgia (2018-2022) with a certificate in Financial Technologies, a BBA in Management Information Systems (MIS) with an emphasis in Data Analytics, and a MS in Business Analytics.

 # Portfolio Directory
-A repository consisting of projects completed through my part time graduate assistantship, personal projects, and online courses.
+A repository consisting of work completed through my part time graduate assistantship, personal projects, and online courses.
 These projects will primarily be in R and Python though visualization may be done using Tableau, Data Studio, or PowerBI.

 ## Web Application Development Portfolio
 During my time in grad school, I held a position with the MIS department at the Terry School of Business and built out several web applications (some of which have been made public and are available below).